new69/teravoz-challenger/README.md

 ```

 #### [POST] /webhook
 Receive the Teravoz calls.
-For an complete operation, don't forget to add your user and password from Teravoz API.
+For a complete operation, don't forget to add your user and password from Teravoz API.
 Access the **scr/constants/config.constants.js** and change the variables **USERNAME** and **PASSWORD** with your credentials
 ```json
 {